learning-dev/term-assignment/README.md

 **10. Redis** - it is an open source database, with im-memory data structure store.
 Can be used database, cache and message broker.

+## ACID

+**ACID** refers to the four key properties of a transaction: atomicity, consistency, isolation, and durability.

+- **Atomicity** : All changes to data are  performed as if they are a single operation.
+For example, in an application that transfers funds from one account to another, **the atomicity property ensures** that, if **a debit is made successfully from one account**, the **corresponding credit is made to the other account.**

+- **Consistency** : Data is in consistent state when a 	transaction starts and when it ends.

+- **Isolation** : the intermediate state of a transaction  is invisible  to other transations.
+As a result, transaction that run concurrently appear to be serialized.

+- **Durability** : After a transaction successfully completes, changes to data persist and are not undone, even in the event of a system failure.